corrode/corrode.github.io/content/blog/cpp-rust-interop/index.md

 3. **Industry Adoption**: Despite growing interest, Rust has not yet achieved the same level of industry-wide adoption as C++, which may be a consideration for some projects or companies.
 C++ is still dominant in domains like game development, high-performance computing, and embedded systems.

-## Balancing Act: C++ and Rust Interoperability
+## C++ and Rust Interoperability

 Recognizing that a complete switch from C++ to Rust is not always feasible or desirable, Tyler suggests that "dumb interop is the best strategy for C++ and Rust to work together."
 This approach allows teams to gradually introduce Rust into existing C++ codebases, leveraging the strengths of both languages.
+He mentioned, that while people often raise concerns about C++/Rust interop, it's rarely an issue in practice.

 Tyler wrote a series of blog posts on [Rust and C++ interop](https://tylerjw.dev/posts/rust-cpp-interop/) that provide practical guidance on integrating Rust into C++ projects, which covers FFI bindings, CMake (a build system generator for C++ projects), Cxx (a code generation tool), Conan (a C++ package manager), and more.

-It is recommended to start with the most safety-critical parts of your codebase:
+It is recommended to start with the most safety-critical or unreliable parts of your codebase:

 > What you have to do is think about how important security is at each level of the stack and how to address it in small incremental ways. - [Jeremy Soller in the Rust in Production podcast](https://corrode.dev/podcast/s02e07-system76/?t=47%3A52)

 ## Conclusion

-While C++ remains a powerful and widely-used language, Rust offers significant advantages in terms of developer productivity, code maintainability, and long-term project health.
+Yes, C++ remains a powerful and widely-used language, but Rust offers significant advantages in terms of developer productivity, code maintainability, and long-term project health.
 As Tyler's experiences illustrate, the benefits of Rust often become most apparent in the day-to-day work of software development – in code reviews, refactoring, and managing complexity.

-However, the choice between Rust and C++ is not a one-size-fits-all decision.
-It depends on factors such as project requirements, team expertise, existing codebases, and industry-specific considerations.
-What's clear is that Rust is providing developers with powerful tools to build more reliable and maintainable software, and its influence is likely to grow in the coming years.

 {% info(headline="Make the most of Rust", icon="crab") %}